plugget/plugget-qt-blender-addon/README.md

 #### Manual install
 - Download and extract this repo.
 - Add the `plugget_qt_addon` folder (not `plugget-qt-addon` ⚠️) to your add-ons folder#
 - Ensure you have the dependencies installed.
+There's a button in the add-on's preferences to install the `plugget-qt` dependency.
 - Enable the addon, it should now show in your Blender menu `Window/Plugget Qt Manager`

 #### local editable install